mikependon/RepoDB/Docs/_build/html/_sources/pages/attributes.rst.txt

 The following primary property identification processed will be used in any case.

 1. If the `PrimaryAttribute` is not defined, it checks for `Id` property.
 If present, it will then become the default primary property.
 2. If the `Id` property is not present, it checks for the `Class.Name` + `Id` property.
-In the case above, it should be `EmployeeId`.
+In the case above, it should be `CustomerId`.
 If present, it will then become the default property.
 3. If both properties are not present, it then checks for the `Mapped.Name` + `Id` property.
-In the case above, it should be `EmployeeId`.
+In the case above, it should be `CustomerId`.
 If present, it will then become the default property.

-If all of the conditions are not met, then the `DataEntity` will have no primary property.
-It usually fails if the operation of like `Delete` and `Update` has been called without explicitly specifying the expressions for the `WHERE` parameter.
+If all of the conditions above were not met, then the `DataEntity` will have no primary property.
+It somehow fails if the repository operation of like `Delete` and `Update` has been called without explicitly specifying the expressions for the `WHERE` parameter.

 Identity Property
 -----------------

-By default, upon defining a `PrimaryAttribute`, the property is automatically an identity.
-To unset, simply sets the `isIdentity` parameter of the `PrimaryAttribute` to `false`.
+By default, upon defining a `PrimaryAttribute`, the targetted property will automatically become an `Identity` property.
+To unset, simply pass a `False` value on the `isIdentity` parameter of the `PrimaryAttribute` when defining it to the property.

 ::

-	[Map("[dbo].[Employee]")]
+	[Map("[dbo].[Customer]")]
-	public class Employee : DataEntity
+	public class Customer : DataEntity
 	{
 		[Primary] // This is identity by default, can be set to [Primary(false)] public int Id { get; set; }